SBI union, others urge Indian cbank to scrap digital payments plan-letter

 The NUE will be allowed to operate new payment systems including digital and ATM transactions.

-Amazon (AMZN.O), Google, Facebook (FB.O) and others have applied for such licences in partnership with Indian companies such as Reliance and ICICI Bank (ICBK.NS).
+Amazon, Google, Facebook and others have applied for such licences in partnership with Indian companies such as Reliance and ICICI Bank.

 Involvement of big multi-national companies raises fears of abuse of user data and India’s digital payment networks should continue to operate on a non-profit basis, the All India State Bank of India (SBI) Staff Federation and the UNI Global Union, a vocal critic of tech giants, wrote in the letter.